-During the six months ended March 31, 2021, the Company entered into the following agreements to acquire rights to three additional strategic parcels of land, competing its land assembly for the proposed Chvaletice commercial plant:
+During the nine months ended June 30, 2021, the Company entered into the following agreements to acquire rights to three additional strategic parcels of land, competing its land assembly for the proposed Chvaletice commercial plant:

 - i.
 Purchase from the owner of the nearby Chvaletice power plant, a 1,952 m2 section of land encompassing Rail Spur no. 1, through which the proposed Chvaletice process plant will be serviced and connected to existing rail infrastructure.
 This acquisition is particularly important for the Project, as it provides the Company with a second rail connection, through the existing rail siding of the neighboring power plant.
 This is expected to provide greater logistical capacity and flexibility for the project.
-The cost of the land is 252,762 Czech Koruna (approximately \$14,000). - ii.
+The cost of the land is 252,762 Czech Koruna (approximately \$14,000).
+The acquisition of this section of land was completed on April 15, 2021. - ii.
 Purchase of a 49,971 m2 parcel of land, including a rail spur extension that will provide additional room and flexibility for the definitive Chvaletice commercial plant layout.
 The cost of the land is 18,739,125 Czech Koruna (approximately \$1.1 million) and can be paid in five 7.5% annual installments (approximately \$80,000), followed by the remaining balance of approximately \$700,000 in the final year.
 The first installment was refundable, subject to a positive environmental due diligence of the site, which was obtained in January 2021.
 Thereafter, the Company has the option to terminate the contract after the third installment.
-At March 31, 2021, the Company recognized a liability for the two payments due in October 2021 and 2022 in the total amount of \$160,857. - iii.
+At June 30, 2021, the Company recognized a liability for the two payments due in October 2021 and 2022 in the total amount of \$160,857. - iii.
 Lease of a 3,504 m2 right-of-way for a period of 30 years, with a one-month cancellation notice period, to allow the straightening of a proposed conveyor route.
 Annual rental will be 60,000 Czech Koruna (approximately \$3,000) and the Company will retain an option to purchase this land during calendar 2021.